r-lib/vctrs/tests/testthat/_snaps/match.md

     Output
       <error/vctrs_error_matches_relationship_one_to_one>
       Error in `vec_locate_matches()`:
       !
-Each element can match at most 1 observation. x The element at location 2 has multiple matches.
+Each value of `haystack` can match at most 1 value from `needles`. x Location 2 of `haystack` matches multiple values.
     Code
       (expect_error(vec_locate_matches(c(3, 1, 1), c(2, 1, 3, 3), multiple = "first",
       relationship = "one_to_many")))
     Output
       <error/vctrs_error_matches_relationship_one_to_many>
       Error in `vec_locate_matches()`:
       !
-Each element can match at most 1 observation. x The element at location 2 has multiple matches.
+Each value of `haystack` can match at most 1 value from `needles`. x Location 2 of `haystack` matches multiple values.

 # `relationship` and `remaining` work properly together